grants-stack-frontier/gs-hypercert-minter/README.md

 ---

-# This app is a fork of https://github.com/supermodularxyz/gratitude.party
+##### This app is a fork of https://github.com/supermodularxyz/gratitude.party

----

-Much as been changed to suit our usecase

----
+> This fork doesn't use same stack as original repo!!!

 # Stack
 1. Privy.io -> Web2 + Wallet Authentication